Supporting imagery

 Tiles

 We have previously seen how traditional tile engines build their layers using 8x8 bitmaps.
-In the case of the Virtual Boy, tiles (originally called ‘Characters’) are stored in VRAM in an area called Pattern table.
-Each tile declared occupies 2 bytes, so there is enough space for 2048 of them.
+In the case of the Virtual Boy, tiles (originally called ‘Characters’) are stored in VRAM within an area known as the Pattern table.
+Each tile occupies 2 bytes, so there is enough space for 2048 of them.

-In terms of colours, developers can construct eight colour palettes, four for Background graphics and another four for Sprites.
+In terms of colours, developers can compose eight colour palettes, four for background graphics and another four for sprites.

 Backgrounds

-The background layer is very simple, pick tiles to form a 512x512 map (64x64 tiles, 4096 tiles in total).
-Now, it doesn’t end here, because instead of having just a single background layer available… We have 14!
+The background layer is very simple: tiles are selected to form a 512x512 map (64x64 tiles, resulting in 4096 tiles in total).
+But that’s not all, because instead of having just a single background layer available… there are 14!

-Each individual background layer is called a Segment.
-A single Segment fits in 8 KB of memory, where each tile reference contains H/V flip attributes and palette index.
-Each tile reference occupies 2 bytes of memory.
+Each individual background layer is called a segment.
+A single segment occupies 8 KB of memory, with each tile reference storing horizontal/vertical flip attributes and a palette index.
+Each tile reference consumes 2 bytes of memory.

-The Pixel Processor also allows to combine different segments to generate a bigger layer, but only a set of combinations is available.
+The Pixel Processor also supports combining multiple segments to generate a larger layer, although only certain combinations are available.
 The largest mix combines eight segments.

 Sprites

-Sprites (or ‘Objects’, as Nintendo calls them) are single tiles with independent coordinates but occupy more memory.
+Sprites (or ‘Objects’, as Nintendo calls them) are single tiles with independent coordinates, but they require more memory.

-There is a place in DRAM called OAM with 8 KB of memory allocated, here is where sprites are defined.
-Each sprite definition occupies 8 bytes, so up to 1024 sprites can be declared.
+There is an area in DRAM called Object Attribute Memory (OAM) with 8 KB of allocated memory, in here sprites definitions are stored.
+Each definition occupies 8 bytes, allowing for up to 1024 sprites to be declared.

 - X and Y coordinates.

-- A flag that decides whether to display it on the left screen, the right one, or both.
+- A flag determining where it is displayed (left screen, right one, or both).

 - The index of the tile used.